jeffmikels/mattermost_api_dart/doc/MattermostPostsApi.md

 );

-final channelId = channelId_example; // String | The channel ID to get the posts for final page = 56; // int | The page to select
-final perPage = 56; // int | The number of posts per page
-final since = 56; // int | Provide a non-zero value in Unix time milliseconds to select posts modified after that time final before = before_example; // String | A post id to select the posts that came before this one final after = after_example; // String | A post id to select the posts that came after this one
+final String channelId = 'channelId_example'; // String | The channel ID to get the posts for final int page = 56; // int | The page to select final int perPage = 56; // int | The number of posts per page final int since = 56; // int | Provide a non-zero value in Unix time milliseconds to select posts modified after that time final String before = 'before_example'; // String | A post id to select the posts that came before this one final String after = 'after_example'; // String | A post id to select the posts that came after this one

 try {
   final result = await client.posts.getPostsForChannel(channelId, page, perPage, since, before, after);